 The control stalk on the left side of the steering column consists of a slider switch and a NO (Normally Open) button.
 The slider switch has positions for 'off', 'on', and a momentary position for 'resume/accel'.
 Four wires run from the switch assembly on the end of the stalk into the steering column and join a plug above the brake pedal.

 The tests for the switch assembly are straightforward, and are listed in the troubleshooting section.
 However, of note is the potential wire pinch-point where it enters the steering column.
-There is a slot in the upper casing of the directional/high beam switch which is intended to hold this wire back away from the pinch-points created by the lever movement.
+There is sometimes a slot in the upper casing of the directional/high beam switch which is intended to hold this wire back away from the pinch-points created by the lever movement.
 If the wire comes free or is not installed correctly, the wires can be pinched and, over time, frayed.
 If one of the four wires to the switch is found to have no continuity, or the switch shows no or intermittent funtion, this could be the reason.

 Continuity can easily be checked by accessing the lower plug at the bottom of the steering column above the brake pedal.
 Then the switch assembly can be pushed out from the end of the stalk enough for checking purposes.
 Dissassembly is accomplished by carefully prying off the end cap of the stalk with a sharp knife blade, being careful not to use too much pressure and damage or break the plastic.
 Once loose, the cap and end button may be pulled free.
 Gently work some slack in the wire where it joins the steering column, and carefully pull the switch assembly from the end of the lever.